1rick/birddive/input/posts/20240405-stafford-sfs1-mods.md

 And so for now, I'll stick with it.
 If I grow out of it and want something better later, I'll cross that bridge when I get there.

 But everything kinda hinges on the Bartolini pickup, which I'm hoping to sort out in the next month or so.
 Fingers crossed!

+[^1]: If anyone wants the PDF of my design, [get in touch](/contact.html) with me.
+Printing it was a little tricky, because while my design is for an A4 sheet, most home printers do not print right to the border.
+So there was some trial and error in printing this a little bigger to compensate for the printer shrinking it down again.
+In the end, I think I had 34mm diameter in my design, which my printer then shrunk to the right size.